Special offer

 Post a Job

-Grants are funding opportunities, often set sums of money, issued by various providers to help women start, grow, and scale their businesses.
-They can be from local, provincial, territorial, or federal governments, nonprofits, institutions, and private organizations, including public and private partnerships or corporations.
-Typically, grants aren’t small business or forgivable loans, so you don’t need to repay them.
+Typically, grants differ from small business or forgivable loans because you don’t need to repay them.
 However, stipulations may exist regarding how the recipient can use the grant.
-Business grants often run on a schedule, like quarterly, annually, or every few years.
+Business grants often operate on a schedule, such as quarterly, annually or every few years.

 Is it hard to apply for government grants for women entrepreneurs?